bokeh/bokeh/sphinx/source/docs/user_guide/interaction/tooltips.rst

 Adding tooltips
 ===============

 Bokeh supports tooltips on a wide range of UI elements, such as plots or widgets.
-You can use tooltips to attach additional information to almost all parts of your visualization.
+You can use tooltips to attach additional information to almost any part of your visualization.

 A special case of a tooltip are the tooltips displayed by the :ref:`userguide_tools_hover_tool`.
 Use the hover tool in case you want to display tooltips on hover over certain areas of a plot.
 This tool uses Bokeh's generic tooltip object behind the scenes, but contains many additional, specialized features.
-For more information on configuring a tooltip on a plot with the HoverTool, see the :ref:`userguide_hover_custom_tooltip` section for more information.
+For more information about configuring a tooltip on a plot with the HoverTool, see the :ref:`userguide_tools_basic_tooltips` section for more information.

 The Tooltip object